Show by Label

 The missing part is the controller board for the OCXO.

-I decided to use the GPSDO I already know pretty well, the Lars Walenius version, with some of my modifications.
+I already decided to use the GPSDO I already know pretty well, the Lars Walenius version, with some of my modifications.
 The original project is described on my Blog.
 This particular circuit only has the essentials, but I also wanted to try another new feature.

-Instead of the 74HC4046 that Lars used to create the pulse that is representing the difference in the two phases of the 1PPS and the 10MHz (Actually a divided down 1MHz), I am using a dual 74HC74 flip-flop, that supposedly does the same thing.
+Instead of the 74HC4046 that Lars used to create the pulse that is representing the difference in the two phases of the 1PPS and the 10MHz (Actually a divided down 1MHz), I am now using a dual 74HC74 flip-flop, that supposedly does the same thing.
 In the schematic, this is U1A and U1B.

 This idea comes from a country fellow, Erik Kaashoek.
 More information on his github

-When the board came in, I tried the 7474 idea from Erik, and I tried all the 7474 technologies I had.
+When the PCB came in, I tried the 7474 idea from Erik, and I tried it with all the 7474 technologies I had.
 The 7474, the 74F74, the 74LS74, the 74AHC74, and the 74HC74 also from a few different manufactures and they all worked flawlessly.
 I decided to use the 74HC74.

 The only notable omissions from the Lars' design are the two temperature sensors, I don't plan to use them, and if I do need one or the other, they are easily added.

 Note that when you want to use this schematic, you have to apply the modification that I made to Lars' sketch, that uses the D10 port to drop the voltage from the C7 capacitor, after reading it with ADC0, through R7 to GND.
-He used a 10M resistor to GND to bleed the voltage, but I wanted to eliminate the 10M value due to its inherent Johnson noise and make sure the ADC measures at the real top of the voltage, not already loaded by the 10M.
+Lars used a 10M resistor to GND to bleed the voltage, but I wanted to eliminate the 10M value due to its inherent Johnson noise and make sure the ADC measures at the real top of the voltage, not already loaded by the 10M.
 As a quick and easy elimination, you can replace R7 with a 10M, and set port D10 to a low during start-up, or solder it to GND.

 UPDATE & WARNING:

-The 7474 circuit is NOT working the same as a 4046.
+After a lot of testing I found that the 7474 circuit is NOT working the same as a 4046.
 While experimenting with another method to do a phase difference measurement, I prototyped both the 4046 and the 7474 circuit on a breadboard, and fed them with my main GPSDO 10Mhz and the 1PPS signals.
 Now granted, the 10MHz is not used in the GPSDO, only a 1MHz signal, but still.

 Above is a normal situation.
 CH2 (blue) is the output from a regular 74AC4046.
 CH1 (yellow) is the output from the SN74AHC74 circuit.
 The signal from the 4046 is lagging 10ns behind that of the 4046 (must be a propagation delay), but that is not an issue.
 The point is that the pulse durations, which reflect the phase difference should be the same, and they basically are.